atakanertrk/utility-nest/TaskNotify/README.md

 * Now we can start our Angular UI
 For local environment, we will start with `ng serve --open`
-But we create image for server with following steps. (we use that image when we spinup in remote Linux machine...)
+But we create image for server with following steps. (we use that image when we spin-up in remote Linux machine...)

       docker build . -t task-notify-ui
       docker run -it --rm -p 4200:4200 --network taskNotifyNetwork --name task-notify-ui task-notify-ui